Maximal coin-position entanglement generation in a quantum walk for the third step and beyond regardless of the initial state

-We note that optimal~$\bm b$ at step~$T$ is not unique.
-For instance, we obtain 1104 optimal~$\bm b$ at $T=20$, and we list 50 among them in~\cref{Fig:conceptandoptimazation}(d).
-There are no obvious features of regularities and generalities of these optimal~$\bm b$.
-An optimal~$\bm b$ containing~0 ($\hat{H}$) as less as possible is preferred in experiment, so we choose the optimal~$\bm b$ containing one~0 or two~0s in our realization ( The explicit form of $\bm b$ and its corresponding proof are in~\cref{App:optimalsequence} ).
+We observe that optimized $\mathcal F_{\bm{C}_T}$ values with these two coin sets are exactly same, in which $\mathcal F_{\bm{C}_T}=1$ since step $T=3$.} To give a comparison, we also show the optimized $\mathcal F_{\bm{C}_T}$ with coin sets $\{\hat{H}, \hat{\sigma}_x\}$ and $\{\hat{H}\}$. {We also consider the coin set of $\{\hat{H}, \hat{F}\}$ with} $\hat{F}=[1,\text{i};\text{i}, 1]/\sqrt{2}$ {being the Kempe coin operator~\cite{Kempe2003introductory}, which is widely adopted in the investigation of entanglement generation in discorded QW~\cite{Vieira2013PhysRevLett,Wang2018Optica,Orthey2019,Gratsea_2020_Universal_optimal_coinSequences}.
+As shown in~\cref{Fig:conceptandoptimazation}(c),} $\mathcal F_{\bm{C}_T}=1$ is achieved at step $T=5$ and $T\geq 7$ for the coin set $\{\hat{H}, \hat{\sigma}_x\}$ {(purple circles)}.
+Asymptomatic behavior is observed with the coin set $\{\hat{H}, \hat{F}\}$ {(red squares)} and oscillating behavior is observed in the Hadamard walk~{(yellow diamonds)}. {The optimized $\mathcal F_{\bm{C}_T}$ is associated with a bit string $\bm b\in\{0,1\}^T$ of length~$T$ with~$0$ labeling~$C(\gamma_0)$ and~$1$ labeling~$C(\gamma_1)$.} We note that optimal~$\bm b$ at step~$T$ is not unique.
+For instance, we obtain 1104 optimal~$\bm b$ with the coin set $\{\hat{H}, \hat{\mathds1}\}$ at $T=20$, and we list 50 among them in~\cref{Fig:conceptandoptimazation}(d).
+There are no obvious features of regularities and generalities of these optimal~$\bm b's$.
+An optimal~$\bm b$ containing~0 ($\hat{H}$) as little as possible is preferred in experiment. {Considering the spreading behavior with the optimal coin sequences, we experimentally choose the optimal~$\bm b$ containing two or three~0s in our realization} (The explicit form of $\bm b$ and its corresponding proof are given in~\cref{App:optimalsequence}). {Note that the optimal $\bm b$ generally guarantees the MEG at step $T$.
+However, there indeed exists optimal $\bm b$, such as the sequences in~\cref{App:optimalsequence}, which leads to MEG at intermediate steps as well.}

+{In fact, the disorder QW with the coin set $\{\hat{H}, \hat{\mathds1}\}$ is equivalent to the gEQW~\cite{Pires2019SR,Naves2022PRA}, which is a QW with disorder in the shift operator.
+In gEQW, the coin operator is step-independent (static coin), and the shift operator is step-dependent according to

+with $\Delta_t\in[1, 2, \ldots, T]$.
+The probability distribution of $\Delta_t$ is a discretized version of the $q$-exponential distribution~\cite{Tsallis2009nonadditive}.
+As a consequence, the case of $q=0.5$ corresponds to a standard Hadamard QW while for $q\to\infty$ the shift operation~\cref{Eq:shiftoperator_gEQW} becomes completely disordered.